xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
-This repository contains data backed up daily from an ORACLE "Always Free" OCI database.
+This repository contains data and object definitions backed up daily from an ORACLE "Always Free" OCI database.

-The backup is a compressed schema export dump file encrypted with a randomly generated complex password.
+The backup is a compressed, encrypted schema export dump file.

 Includes DDL metadata extracts of tables, packages and grants.